 Fall, Spring, Academic Year, Calendar Year

 With a strong reputation in politics and policy relations research, UTas offers a variety of courses that develop students’ advanced research knowledge and skills, helping students understand issues associated with politics and policy theory and practice.
 Courses are taught by experts, and students gain perspective from guest lecturers and forums.
-Courses include Human Rights and Global Justice, Marine and Antarctic Politics, The Great Powers, Climate Politics and Policy, and Global Environmental Governance.
+Courses include Introduction to Politics and Policy; Australian Politics and Policy; Indigenous Justice Issues; Climate Change: Economics, Politics and Planning; and International Security.

 Fall, Spring, Academic Year, Calendar Year

 Studying international relations and political science at Bond University occurs in a multidisciplinary and collaborative environment.
 Students bridge the gap between theory and practice, ensuring that they are equipped with knowledge and dynamic skills that are transferrable to a range of career paths.
-Courses include Australian Public and Foreign Policy; The United Nations; Diplomacy: Theory and Practice; Political Philosophy: Freedom, Justice and the State; and Australian Government and Politics.
+Courses include Geopolitics, Public Policy, Political Economy, Peace and War, Australia and the Asia-Pacific, and Public Diplomacy and Social Media.

 New Zealand